CERT-Polska/Artemis-modules-extra/README.md

 # Artemis-modules-extra

-Additional modules for Artemis (https://github.com/CERT-Polska/Artemis) that weren't included in in the core repository for licensing reasone.
+Additional modules for Artemis (https://github.com/CERT-Polska/Artemis) that weren't included in in the core repository for licensing reasons.

 To run, clone this repository **inside the Artemis directory** and run the following command in the Artemis directory: